-Jesus even commented on them in an unflattering tone “Everything they do is done for people to see: They make their phylacteries wide and the tassels on their garments long” (Matthew 23:5).
+Jesus even commented on them in an unflattering tone.
+He said, “Everything they do is done for people to see.
+They make their phylacteries wide and the tassels on their garments long” (Matthew 23:5).

 All this to say, when John talks about having a “mark” on your forehead and your right hand, he’s talking about believing and practicing the right things.

-In the Book of Revelation, people who receive the “mark of the beast” on their right hands and foreheads believe the rhetoric of the empire and practice what the empire prioritizes over what God prioritizes.
+In the Book of Revelation, people who receive the “mark of the beast” on their right hands and foreheads believe the rhetoric of the empire.
+They practiced what the empire prioritized over what God prioritizes.
 They are greedy, violent, selfish, and rebellious.
-As Revelation 13 teaches, they deceitfully try to bring the Kingdom and the empire together, teaching and saying things about God that bring a lot of confusion to folks on this earth.
+As Revelation 13 teaches, they deceitfully try to bring the Kingdom and the empire together.
+They teach and say things about God that bring a lot of confusion to folks on this earth.

 Next, focus on the two important words, “They too.”

 “If anyone worships the beast and its image and receives its mark on their forehead or on their hand, they, too, will drink the wine of God’s fury, which has been poured full strength into the cup of his wrath (Revelation 14:9, 10).